MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/ne-strmif-dvd_video_compression.md

-This enumeration is a member of the <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ns-strmif-dvd_videoattributes">DVD_VideoAttributes</a> structure, which is filled by a call to the <a href="https://docs.microsoft.com/windows/desktop/api/strmif/nf-strmif-idvdinfo2-getcurrentvideoattributes">IDvdInfo2::GetCurrentVideoAttributes</a> method.
+This enumeration is a member of the [DVD_VideoAttributes](https://docs.microsoft.com/windows/desktop/api/strmif/ns-strmif-dvd_videoattributes) structure, which is filled by a call to the <a href="https://docs.microsoft.com/windows/desktop/api/strmif/nf-strmif-idvdinfo2-getcurrentvideoattributes">IDvdInfo2::GetCurrentVideoAttributes</a> method.